 - 150 g cold water

 - 224 g osmanthus lotus paste

-Dust your hands with kao fen, take the snowskin dough and wrap with the filling.
+- Dust your hands with kao fen, take the snowskin dough and wrap with the filling.
 Roll to smooth out creases.
 Pat a little kao fen on the top surface of the mooncake.

 – You can use osmanthus flower tea in place of the cold water.
 Simply steep 1 tbsp dried osmanthus flower in 150g hot water.
 Let cool completely before storing in the fridge to chill it.